 - Can remain happy and alert even after having skipped that nap

-- Takes a short morning or afternoon nap
+- Takes a short nap

 Get more tips: